Business Management with Marketing (with Foundation Year)

 - A-level subjects: No specific subjects required.
 You can include points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) towards overall tariff.
 You must have at least one A-Level.

 - Relevant subjects: Business, Management, Economics, Leisure and Tourism

 - EDEXCEL (BTEC) Diploma: No specific subjects required.

 - Access: Achievement of the Access to HE Diploma; no specific subjects required.

 - Baccalaureate IB: No specific subjects required.

-Students who expect to achieve a higher tariff score may also be interested in our BA(Hons) Business Management with Marketing course.
+If you think you'll achieve a higher tariff score, you may be interested in our BA(Hons) Business Management with Marketing course.